vilijur/acnl-translated/README.md

 I'd say Discord would be fastest, since I use that app too much (oh god someone help me)

 ### What folder are you working on as of now?
-Right now, I'm working on [the MailN folder](https://github.com/vilijur/acnl-translated/wiki/The-Script-folder#mailn-and-mailr).
+Right now, I'm working on [the MailN folder](https://github.com/vilijur/acnl-translated/wiki/The-Script-folder#mailn-and-mailr), or trying to at least.

 ### How many spelling mistakes do you make
 Wayyyy too many.